 Women Veterans Health Care

 It can be tough to talk with your health care provider about gynecologic concerns.
-But your questions are important to be sure you get the information and care you need to detect and treat gynecologic cancers.
+Your questions matter because they help make sure you get the right information and care to find and treat gynecologic cancers.
 VA provides the care you need and deserve.

 Types of gynecologic cancer